What Is the Child Allowance?

 One of the most valuable features of the child allowance system is the linked savings program called גמל ילדים (Gemel Yeladim).
 Instead of receiving the cash directly, you can direct a portion of the allowance into a long-term investment account for each child.

-Bituach Leumi deposits NIS 50 per month per child into a savings account managed by a provident fund (Kupat Gemel).
-Parents can choose to add a matching NIS 50 per month from the allowance, which the government then matches with an additional NIS 50.
-This means for just NIS 50 of your own money, your child's account grows by NIS 150 per month.
+Bituach Leumi deposits NIS 58 per month per child into a savings account managed by a provident fund (Kupat Gemel).
+Parents can choose to add a matching NIS 58 per month from the allowance, which doubles the deposit to NIS 116 per month.
+The extra NIS 58 is taken out of the child allowance rather than added on top, so opting in trades current cash for a larger long-term balance.

 The money is invested according to the track you select (stocks-heavy, balanced, or conservative) and grows tax-advantaged until the child turns 18.
 At that point, the young adult can withdraw the accumulated balance.
-Over 18 years with moderate market returns, even the base government deposit of NIS 50/month can grow to over NIS 25,000.
-With the full matching contribution, the balance can reach NIS 75,000 or more.
+Over 18 years with moderate market returns, even the base government deposit of NIS 58/month can grow to roughly NIS 25,000 to 30,000.
+With the doubled NIS 116/month deposit, the balance can reach NIS 50,000 to 60,000 or more, depending on market performance.

 By default, Bituach Leumi assigns a fund manager.
 However, you have the right to choose any licensed fund manager and any investment track.
 To change: